pa11y/pa11y-dashboard/README.md

 NODE_ENV=development node index.js
 ```

-See [development instructions](#development) for more information about running locally (and restarting automatically when files change).
+See [Contributing](#contributing) for more information about running locally (and restarting automatically when files change).

 If you run into problems, check the [troubleshooting guide][troubleshooting].